thearchitector/unnamed-framework/README.md

 # unnamed-framework
-A Python web framework, not a straitjacket and not a house.
+A Python backend web framework, not a straitjacket and not a house.